SettleMint

 Set fee recipientGOVERNANCE_ROLERecipient addressRedirects future reconciliation targetFeeRecipientUpdatedEffective immediately

-Set fee exemptionGOVERNANCE_ROLEAccount address + exempt flagMarks address as exempt from trackingFeeExemptionSetFor system addresses
+Set fee exemptionGOVERNANCE_ROLEAccount address + exempt flagMarks address as exempt from trackingFeeExemptionSetAvailable from the dapp capability card and API

 Freeze fee ratesGOVERNANCE_ROLENonePermanently locks all ratesFeeRatesFrozenIrreversible